Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 Please follow the [building instructions from the original author](/Building_guides/build.pdf) (also given in next section) for PCB ordering options.
 Use [JLCPCB](https://passport.jlcpcb.com/) for ordering if you live in Europe.
 They offer VAT compliant services for European customers and very cheap shipping options.
 I typically got 5 boards ENIG finish shipped to France for 23€ in 2024.

 **IMPORTANT note:** some Game Boy cameras have the U4 regulator populated instead of the U5 regulator.
-The board is designed to work with either the regulator linked in the BOM (recommended) or the U5 regulator harvested from the original camera cart. **U4 from the original board will not work.** If you're using a new 3V0 regulator from the BOM list, the **C16 capacitor will not be necessary.** Unlike the original 3V0 regulator, the pin connected to this capacitor is NC on the new 3V0 regulator.
+The board is designed to work with either the regulator linked in the BOM (recommended) or the U5 regulator harvested from the original camera cart. **U4 from the original board will not work.** If you're using a new 3V0 regulator from the BOM list, the **C16 capacitor will not be necessary.** Unlike the original 3V0 regulator, the pin connected to this capacitor is not connected on the new 3V0 regulator.

 ## Component location and orientation on PCB

 ![](Images/Component_placement_w_components.png)

-It's not an interactive BOM, I'm too cheap for that, sorry.
+It's not an interactive BOM sorry, I'm too cheap for that.

 ## Component list (BOM)